open-webui/open-webui/README.md

 ### Alternative Installation Methods

 For other ways to install, like using Kustomize or Helm, check out [INSTALLATION.md](/INSTALLATION.md).
-Join our [Ollama Web UI Discord community](https://discord.gg/5rJgQTnV4s) for more help and information.
+Join our [Open WebUI Discord community](https://discord.gg/5rJgQTnV4s) for more help and information.

 ### Updating your Docker Installation